 Divide the dough in half, flattening each half slightly to make a disk.
 Smooth the edges by rolling the disk along a lightly floured work surface.
 Wrap in plastic, and refrigerate (recipe says for an hour but I think 30 minutes is sufficient) for easiest rolling.

 Take one piece of dough out of the refrigerator, and flour a clean work surface, and the dough.

 Roll it out as thin or thick as you like.
 For slightly less crisp cookies, roll it out more thickly.
-We like to roll these cookies 1/8″ to 1/4″inch thick.
+We like to roll these cookies to about 1/4″inch thick.
 Use flour under and on top of the dough to keep it from sticking to the table or rolling pin.

 Transfer the cookies to ungreased or parchment-lined baking sheets.

 Bake them just until they’re slightly brown around the edges, or until they feel firm, about 9-10 minutes.

 Remove the cookies from the oven, and let them cool on the baking sheet for several minutes, or until they’re set.
 Transfer them to a rack to cool completely.
 Repeat with the remaining dough.

 For the icing: (this recipe makes quite a bit so I recommend making lots of colors!)
 In large bowl of stand mixer combine the egg whites tiny pinch of salt and vanilla and beat until frothy.

 Add confectioners’ sugar gradually and mix on low speed until sugar is incorporated and mixture is shiny.
 Turn speed up to high and beat until mixture forms stiff, glossy peaks.
 This should take approximately 5 to 7 minutes.